 [(**) p-value < 0.001, (*) p-value < 0.01, † Little snow influence on floods.
 Bold print indicates largest correlation coefficients in each hotspot.]

-In northwestern Europe (Fig. 1, region 1), increases in extreme precipitation in recent decades (Fig. 2a-c; Extended Data Fig. 5b) are related to the poleward shift of the subpolar jet and associated storm tracks observed since the 1970s associated with more prevalent positive phases of the North Atlantic Oscillation (NAO) and polar warming18.
+In northwestern Europe (Fig. 1, region 1), increases in extreme precipitation (Fig. 2a-c; Extended Data Fig. 5b) are related to the poleward shift of the subpolar jet and associated storm tracks observed since the 1970s associated with more prevalent positive phases of the North Atlantic Oscillation (NAO) and polar warming18.
 The relationship of NAO variability with polar warming is still debated.
-Floods in the northern UK hotspot are closely aligned with increasing precipitation (Fig. 2a) resulting in a mean trend of +6.6% flood discharge increase relative to its mean (Extended Data Table 4).
+Floods in the northern UK hotspot are closely aligned with increasing precipitation resulting in a mean flood discharge trend of +6.6% (Extended Data Table 2c).

-In southern Europe (Fig. 1, region 2), the northward shift of the subtropical jet and associated storm tracks19 as a result of the expansion of the Hadley cell20 has led to decreasing precipitation (Fig. 2d, (Extended Data Fig. 5b), which, together with increasing evapotranspiration16 related to warmer temperatures (Extended Data Fig. 6b), has substantially reduced soil moisture (Extended Data Fig. 7b).
-The combined effect of reduced precipitation and soil moisture has resulted in decreasing river flood discharges in the catchments analyzed here.
-In interpreting these decreases it is important to recognize that small catchments of a few square kilometers are not contained in the data set (the median catchment size of region 2 is about 400 km²), as they are usually not monitored or the flood series are too short for trend analyses.
+In southern Europe (Fig. 1, region 2), the northward shift of the subtropical jet and associated storm tracks19 as a result of the expansion of the Hadley cell20 has led to decreasing precipitation, which, together with increasing evapotranspiration16 related to warmer temperatures, has substantially reduced soil moisture by around 5% per decade (Extended Data Figs. 5b,6b,7b).
+The combined effect has resulted in decreasing flood discharges in the catchments analyzed here.
+Small catchments of a few square kilometers are not contained in the data set (the median catchment size of region 2 is about 400 km²), as they are usually not monitored or the flood series are too short for trend analyses.
 In small catchments, local short-duration convective storms with high intensities are more relevant for flood generation than long-duration synoptic storms, which produce floods in medium and large catchments contained in the data21.
 Local convective storms are expected to increase in a warmer climate22, which means that floods in small catchments may have actually increased.
-Additionally, non climate-related changes (soil compaction, abandoned terraces and land-cover changes) may be important factors for increasing flood discharges in small catchments23.
+Additionally, soil compaction, abandoned terraces and land-cover changes may increase flood discharges in small catchments23.
 The difference in catchment size may explain the apparent inconsistency between the occurrence of numerous floods in small catchments in recent years in southern Europe21and the decreasing trend in Fig. 1.

-In all but southern Europe, increases in extreme precipitation (Fig. 2a–c,f,g; Extended Data Fig. 5b) are related to increased atmospheric blocking associated with decreasing pressure differences between Greenland and the Baltic, which has decreased the speed of zonal (west-east) flow and therefore increased the chance of standing planetary waves24.
+In all but southern Europe, increases in extreme precipitation (Fig. 2a–c,f,g; Extended Data Fig. 5b) are related to increased atmospheric blocking associated with decreasing pressure differences between Greenland and the Baltic, which has decreased the speed of zonal (west-east) flow and increased the chance of standing planetary waves24.
 However, it is only in northwestern Europe (Fig. 1, region 1), where the increase in extreme precipitation is reflected in increased flood discharges, as winter storms in that region cause winter floods8.
 Further in the east, snowmelt is more relevant for flood generation.

-In eastern Europe, spring air temperature has increased by as much as 1°C per decade in the past five decades (Fig. 2f,g; Extended Data Fig. 6b).
-This has resulted in much less extensive spring snow cover extent25, a shift of snowfall to rainfall when air temperatures are around zero, shallower snow packs, earlier snowmelt8, likely increased infiltration resulting from shallower freezing depths and therefore smaller floods, even though extreme precipitation in summer has increased26.
-The mean flood trend in the western Russian hotspot is -18.2% (Extended Data Table 4).
-Given the colder background temperature (Extended Data Fig. 6a) and larger snowpack in northwestern Russia, the increasing temperatures are not yet changing snow-melt patterns, and hence not decreasing floods (Fig. 1).
+In eastern Europe, spring air temperature has increased by as much as 1°C per decade (Extended Data Fig. 6b).
+This has resulted in much less extensive spring snow cover25, a shift of snowfall to rainfall when air temperatures are around zero, shallower snow packs, earlier snowmelt8, likely increased infiltration resulting from shallower freezing depths and therefore smaller floods, even though extreme precipitation in summer has increased26.
+The mean flood trend in the western Russian hotspot is -18.2% (Extended Data Table 2c).
+Given the colder background temperature (Extended Data Fig. 6a) and larger snowpack in northwestern Russia, the increasing temperatures are not yet changing snowmelt patterns, and hence not decreasing floods (Fig. 1).